What is Robotic Process Automation (RPA) in Banking?

 By combining automation of banking with artificial intelligence, banks are able replace a lot of monotonous human operations.
 This market, according to Forrester, is set to pass $2.9 billion in 2021.

 RPA takes full form in banking as technology continues to grow.
 More and more people are using digital banking, cryptocurrency, and mobile payments.
 These are only some examples of RPA in banking.
 These Digital transformation projects remain at the top of the list for many banks and will continue to drive the overall technological growth of the banking process.

 Banks are using RPA to perform mundane tasks such as data entry and customer service.
 We live in a world that must be available 24/7/365.
 It’s simply illogical to think that a real person will be available so RPA bank bots are able to take their place.
-Through the use of AI and Intelligence automation, we’re able to train these machines to learn the habits of customers and provide better service over time.
+Through the use of Artificial Intelligence (AI) and Intelligent Automation, we’re able to train these machines to learn the habits of customers and provide better service over time.

 Enhancing RPA with Intelligent Automation